 Autopia Tours One- to three-day trips from Melbourne, Adelaide and Sydney.

-Groovy Grape Tours Small-group, SA-based operator running one-day to one-week tours ex-Adelaide, Melbourne and Alice Springs.
+Groovy Grape Tours Small-group, SA-based operator running tours ex-Adelaide, Melbourne and Alice Springs.

-Nullarbor Traveller Small company running relaxed minibus trips across the Nullarbor Plain between South Australia and Western Australia.
+Nullarbor Traveller Small company running relaxed minibus trips across the Nullarbor Plain between SA and WA.

 Car & Motorcycle

 Under the auspices of the Australian Automobile Association there are automobile clubs in each state, which is handy when it comes to insurance, regulations, maps and roadside assistance.
 Club membership (around $100 to $150) can save you a lot of trouble if things go wrong mechanically.
-If you're a member of an auto club in your home country, check if reciprocal rights are offered in Australia.
 The major Australian auto clubs generally offer reciprocal rights in other states and territories.

-National Roads & Motorists Association NSW and the ACT
+National Roads & Motorists Association New South Wales and the Australian Capital Territory

 Buying a Vehicle

-If you're buying a secondhand vehicle, keep in mind the hidden costs: stamp duty, registration, transfer fee, insurance and maintenance.
+If you're buying a secondhand vehicle, keep in mind the extra costs on top of the purchase price when deciding your budget: stamp duty, registration, transfer fee, insurance and maintenance.

-Registration When you buy a vehicle in Australia, you need to transfer the registration into your own name within 14 days.
-Each state has slightly different requirements and different organisations that do this.
+Registration When you buy a vehicle in Australia you need to transfer the registration into your own name within 14 days.
+Each state has slightly different requirements.
+It is usually something you can do online.
 Similarly, when selling a vehicle you need to advise the state or territory road-transport authority of the sale and change of name.

-Roadworthy certificate Sellers are required to provide a roadworthy certificate when transferring registration in the following situations:
+Roadworthiness Sellers are required to provide a roadworthy certificate when transferring registration in most states except WA, SA and Tasmania where inspections/certificates are only required in certain circumstances

-If the vehicle you're considering doesn't have a roadworthy certificate, it's worth having a roadworthiness check done before you buy it.
-This can cost upwards of $100 but can save you money on hidden costs.
+If the vehicle you're considering doesn't have a roadworthy certificate, ask for a roadworthiness check before you agree on a sales price.
+This can cost $100 but will save you money on unknown repair costs.
 Road-transport authorities have lists of licensed vehicle testers.

 Gas certificate In Queensland, if a vehicle runs on gas, a gas certificate must be provided by the seller in order to transfer the registration.
 In the ACT, vehicles running on gas require an annual inspection.

-Immobiliser fitting In Western Australia it's compulsory to have an approved immobiliser fitted to most vehicles (not motorcycles) before transfer of registration; this is the buyer's responsibility.
+Immobiliser fitting In WA it's compulsory to have an approved immobiliser fitted to most vehicles (not motorcycles) before transfer of registration; this is the buyer's responsibility.

-Changing state of registration Note that registering a vehicle in a different state to the one it was previously registered in can be difficult, time-consuming and expensive.
+Changing state of registration Note that registering a vehicle in a different state from the one it was previously registered in can be time-consuming and expensive.
+It's something to be aware of when planning to sell.

-Renewing registration Registration is paid annually Australia-wide, but most states and territories also give you the option of renewing it for six and sometimes three months.
+Renewing registration Registration is usually paid annually Australia-wide, but most states and territories also give you the option of renewing for three or six months.

 Road Transport Authorities